 For the past five months, a group of international design practitioners came together - physically as well as over the web waves - to research their relation to moving images and sounds from Holland’s history.
-Last Saturday we celebrated the programme’s outcomes with a conference, titled Fluid Memory, which took place at Sound and Vision.
+Last Saturday we celebrated the programme’s outcomes with a conference, titled Fluid Memory, which took place at Sound & Vision.

 Throughout these past months, the participants were supported with input and feedback from a legion of artists, researchers, and other interdisciplinary brain power.
 Where we started from the concept of algorithms influencing information and news practice, participants gradually developed their own takes on the material we have in the vaults, which resulted in a temporary exhibit showcasing their concepts.

 Thoughts and a Publication

 The conference was bookended by more theoretical explorations of the concept of archives - with Annet Dekker leading a panel consisting of artist and curator Tina Bastajian, media scholar Carolyn Birdsall and Ernst van Alphen.
 The panel explored notions of neutrality in archival descriptions and approaches.